 Perform these quality control procedures if re-identifications are consistently falling below the minimum target for similarity.
 This exercise is designed to assess differences among analysts or sample aliquots due to sample processing that might introduce bias.

-Perform the following criteria ongoing quality control samples.
+Perform the following procedures and meet the stated targets for ongoing quality control samples.

 Sample selection and preparation